creaturenex/carbon_reddit/README.md

 This code was modified from the navbar example provided by [Bulma](https://bulma.io/documentation/components/navbar/#basic-navbar)

-Couple of notes
+**NOTES**

-For the navbar logo, we used the rails way to reference the source image.
-Also we used our own image located in `app/assets/images/carbon_reddit.png` rails
+First, For the navbar logo, we used the rails way to reference the source image.
+Also we used our own image located in `app/assets/images/carbon_reddit.png`

+rails

 ```